Sweet and Savoury Pursuits

 Sliced Pear, Date and Walnut Loaf cake on cutting board.

-This Pear, Date and Walnut Loaf cake can be served still slightly warm or at room temperature.
-I like to serve this loaf still warm with a bit of butter to spread on the slices and a hot cup of coffee or tea for a delectable treat.
-Enjoy!
+This Pear, Date and Walnut Loaf cake can be served slightly warm or at room temperature.
+I like to serve this loaf still warm with a bit of butter to spread on the slices and a hot cup of coffee or tea for a delicious treat.

 • Pumpkin Walnut Loaf